Parameterized Complexity of Stable Roommates with Ties and Incomplete Lists Through the Lens of Graph Parameters: An FPT-algorithm with Respect to Feedback Edge Number

 If there exists a blocking pair $\{v, w\}$ consisting of two matched vertices, then we directly discard $F'$, as it cannot be part of any solution: We do not change the matching of $v$ or $w$, and thus they will stay a blocking pair.

-We design a \textsc{Max-SRTI} instance $H$\khcom{the instance also consists of the ranks} with $\tw (H) \le 2$ which contains a stable matching of size $t$ if and only if $G$ contains a stable matching containing $F'$ of size $t-\ell +|F'|$ for some $\ell $ to be defined later.
+We design a \textsc{Max-SRTI} instance with acceptability graph~$H$ with $\tw (H) \le 2$ which contains a stable matching of size $t$ if and only if $G$ contains a size-$(t-\ell +|F'|)$ stable matching containing $F'$ for some $\ell $ to be defined later.